robphilipp/data-frame-ts/README.md

 [(toc)](#table-of-contents)

-Now that we can create data-frames, and get basic information from them, we may also want to transform or update the data-frame.
-The idiomatic way of updating or transforming a data-frame leaves the original data-frame unmodified, and returns a copy of the original data-frame with the updated values.
+Now that we can create data-frames and get basic information from them, we may also want to transform or update the data-frame.
+The idiomatic way of updating or transforming a data-frame leaves the original data-frame unmodified and returns a copy of the original data-frame with the updated values.
 When performance is an issue, there are also methods for updating and transforming the data-frame in-place.

 ```typescript
 // Create a data-frame